mrkamel/search_cop/README.md

 Moreover, the query above is not yet perfect.
 To improve it even more, AttrSearchable tries to optimize the queries to make optimal use of fulltext indices while still allowing to mix them with non-fulltext attributes.
-To improve queries, the first thing you want to do is to specify a default field to search in, such that AttrSearchable must no longer search within all fields:
+To improve queries even more, you can group attributes via aliases and specify a default field to search in, such that AttrSearchable must no longer search within all fields:

 ```ruby
 attr_searchable :all => [:author, :title]